toedter/spring-ai-mcp-demos/README.md

-# spring-ai-mcp-server
+# Spring AI MCP Demos

-A demo mcp server written in Java with Spring Boot 3.5.x and Spring AI.
+Several MCP demos (like an mcp server) written in Java with Spring Boot 3.5.x and Spring AI.

 ## How to run the mcp server